 These are just a few highlights of what Burgundy has to offer.
 Whether you're interested in history, wine, or natural beauty, Burgundy promises a memorable and enriching experience.

-Embark on an unforgettable tour with wine tasting, discover renowned wineries:
+Embark on an unforgettable luxury Burgundy wine tour and discover some of the region's most renowned wineries:

 Château de Chassagne-Montrachet

-Finding luxury accommodation in the region of Burgundy is easy.
+Finding luxury accommodation in the region of Burgundy to complement your Burgundy wine tours is easy.
 As one of the most well-known wine regions and famous foodie destinations in Europe, there are stylish, classy hotels that cater to international visitors from all over the globe.
 From 5 star accommodation with fine dining and luxury spas to private mansions, family-run manors, and renovated historic homes, there are so many different styles of accommodation to choose from.
 There’s something to suit every taste and preference.

 For the ultimate high-end glamour, let us arrange a stay in one of our featured stays, such as the luxurious Hotel Le Cep & Spa Marie de Bourgogne or the stylishly chic Hostellerie Cèdre.